-On March 26, 2003, the House Subcommittee on Government Efficiency and Financial Management held an oversight hearing on "Management and the President's Budget."
+On March 26, 2003, a House subcommittee held an oversight hearing on "Management and the President's Budget."
 With regard to accomplishments of the Agenda to date, officials from OMB offered this assessment:

 The Scorecard is working.
 Clearly it still shows a lot of agencies in the 'red' for status.
-And that reflects the nature of the problems we are trying to solve - chronic longstanding management challenges that defy quick fixes.
-However, there is significant improvement since our initial evaluation.6
+And that reflects the nature of the problems we are trying to solve-chronic longstanding management challenges that defy quick fixes.
+However, there is significant improvement since our initial evaluation.4